A taste of the stone

 Natural turquoise with its copper matrix left visible, stabilised and set in sterling silver — an honestly disclosed treatment, unisex sizing.

-Sterling silver · natural turquoise, stabilised/treated (disclosed)
+Sterling silver · natural turquoise, stabilized/treated (disclosed)

 A stabilised natural turquoise pendant on a 20-inch snake chain — December's best-selling pick by review count.